manuvarkey/GElectrical/README.md

 * Print and export of drawings to pdf.
 * Generation of analysis reports.

 **Please note that the program is in active development and bugs are expected.
-Cross checking of generated calculations is reccomended.**
+Cross checking of generated calculations is reccomended.
+See [Roadmap](https://github.com/manuvarkey/GElectrical/issues/1) for current limitations.**

 ## Screenshots